CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 - Plugin – Selecting this model type in the Node Editor displays available Python model classes, which typically contain initialization and run methods to define the model expressions.
-To use this tool, users must develop a Pymodel script (see the example code below as a guide) and place the file in the appropriate folder user_plugins in the working directory, as shown below.
+To use this tool, users must develop a Pymodel script (see the examples in *FOQUS.foqus_lib.framework.pymodel*) as a guide) and place the file in the appropriate folder *user_plugins* in the working directory, as shown below.
 This model type is demonstrated in Section :ref:`tutorial.surrogate.fs`.

-- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports TensorFlow Keras model files in hierarchical data format 5 (.h5).
-To use this tool, users must train and export a Keras model and place the file in the appropriate folder user_ml_ai_plugins in the working directory, as shown below.
+- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports TensorFlow Keras model files in Hierarchical Data Format 5 (.h5).
+To use this tool, users must train and export a Keras model and place the file in the appropriate folder *user_ml_ai_plugins* in the working directory, as shown below.
 Optionally, users may save Keras models with custom attributes to display on the node, such as variable labels and bounds.
   While training a Keras model with custom attributes is not required to